wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-first-steps/includes/4-create-simple-flow.md

 In this unit, you'll develop a flow that converts dates in the dd/MM/yyyy format, commonly used in Europe, to the American format (MM/dd/yyyy).
 The flow will prompt users to enter a date and it will display the converted date in a message box.

+> [!ΝΟΤΕ]
+> Το make the flow work with date formats used in other regions, replace the presented date formats with the ones you want to use.

 To create the flow:

 1. Launch Power Automate Desktop and select the **New flow** button in the console.